Lab 4 - IR generation

 You might also want to propagate your evaluator code although this will not be needed.

-Similarly, you can get the src/ast/
+Similarly, you can get the src/ast/ directory from the second lab

 as long as you have implemented the binder, type checker and escaper.